kubb-labs/kubb/docs/src/configuration/options.md

 ---
 # Options

-This page is a reference to the different options you can use for configuring your Kubb generation.
+This page is a reference to the different options you can use for configuring your Kubb config.
 By setting the following options you can override the default behaviour of Kubb and even extend it with your own plugins.

 ## root